 NB: my earlier post on Tips for neat glazes gives further ideas for topping éclairs.

-(5) Top with the fondant icing: either dunking or poping on top (see note with stage 3 above).
+(5) Either dip the top halves into the fondant icing or piping the icing on top (see note with stage 3 above).
 Sprinkle over dried raspberries and chill until you want to eat them.